Preschool Art Activity with Tape and Markers

 Art activity with a cardboard canvas

-For this simple art activity, recycle some cardboard to use as a canvas for making designs with stickers and tape.
+For this simple art activity, use a clean, flat piece of cardboard as a canvas for making designs with stickers and tape.

 Supplies